title

 In the Hellenist world that emerged after the death of Alexander the Great, freedom of expression was common and a new school of thought emerged: Skepticism.
 Its founder was Pyrrho (born around 360 and died around 270), a Greek from Elis, in the northeast of the Peloponnesian Peninsula.

 While campaigning as a soldier with Alexander, he had come into contact with a great variety of conflicting beliefs.
-He had studied with ascetic philosophers in India, the Gynosophists, who regarded food and clothing as detrimental to purity of thought.
+He studied with ascetic philosophers in India, the Gynosophists, who regarded food and clothing as detrimental to purity of thought.
 Pyrrho saw contrary belief as a source of trouble for the world.
 Returning to Elis, he lived ascetically and took up painting.
-He established himself as a teacher in Elis, and he argued that equally valid arguments could be made on either side of any question and therefore it was best to draw no conclusion about the nature of things.
-He was making a conclusion about humanity’s inability to make conclusions, which apparently did not bother him.
+He established himself as a teacher in Elis, and he argued that equally valid arguments could be made on either side of any question and therefore it was best to draw no conclusion about the nature of things – a conclusion about humanity’s inability to make conclusions.
 What he was saying, basically, was that people could believe anything they wanted.
-That some people could make better approximations of reality than others was not part of his thinking.
-Approximate knowledge had to wait for the age of science.
+How people believing anything they wanted would reduce contrary belief as a source of trouble he did not say.

 Not believing in conclusions, Pyrrho and his followers believed that one should live according to one's circumstances and desires.
 What mattered, Pyrrho concluded, was living well and living unperturbed.
 This fit an aristocratic lifestyle, and it was compatible with those who ruled.
 The ruling elite considered Skeptics harmless, and the Skeptics were not about to struggle politically against rulers or the wealthy.